tsnellgrove/dark_castle/castle_to_do.md

 		implement container capacity limits
 		make hedgehog_broach wearable
 		link puzzle to total number of moves?
-Or to score? provide printtw() options for double spacing (add print() to inner for) and also change column width more directions
+Or to score? fun idea - small creature - like a mouse - as an item provide printtw() options for double spacing (add print() to inner for) and also change column width more directions
 	use .strip() on input